 If you regularly record from home, or you are locked-down and wondering how to record that podcast, voice session, livestream or even improve the audio of your Zoom calls (& other video-conference brands!) then this Creative Fix handy guide is for you!

 Always use a dedicated microphone.
 The one built into your laptop just won’t cut it.
-There are quite a options out there, ranging from relatively inexpensive options like the BlueYeti, or our favourite, the versatile iRig Mic HD 2 (which you can use with your smartphone too so twice as useful!)
+There are quite a few options out there, ranging from relatively inexpensive options like the BlueYeti, or our favourite, the versatile iRig Mic HD 2 (which you can use with your smartphone too so twice as useful!)
 This category of mics have built-in USB interfaces rather than direct audio output so plug directly into a USB port of a computer.
+This article by Beginner Guitar HQ, discusses some of the best condenser mics currently on the market.

 No computer?
 No problem!